 - The nature of the event (dinner, lunch, coffee, drinks, etc.)

-Contact KMT accountants now if you need advice or assistance with FBT Return lodgement!
+Contact KMT accountants now for advice or assistance with your FBT Return lodgement!

 This is general advice only and does not take into account your financial circumstances, needs and objectives.
 Before making any decision based on this document, you should assess your own circumstances or seek tax advice from a qualified accountant at KMT Partners.
 Information is current at the date of issue and may change.